Crowd counting

-Crowd counting is known to be act of counting the total crowd present in a certain area.
+Crowd counting is the act of counting the total crowd present in a certain area.
 The people in a certain area are called a crowd.
 The most direct method is to actually count each person in the crowd.
 For example, turnstiles are often used to precisely count the number of people entering an event.

 Modern understanding

-Since the early 2000s, there has been a shift in the understanding of the phrase “crowd counting”.
+Since the early 2000s, there has been a shift in the understanding of the phrase "crowd counting".
 Having moved from a simpler crowd counting method to that of clusters and density maps, there are several improvements for crowd counting methods.
 Crowd counting can also be defined as estimating the number of people present in a single picture.

 Methods of counting crowds

 Due to the rapid progress in technology and growth of CNN (Convolutional Neural Network) over the last decade, the usage of CNN in crowd counting has skyrocketed.
 The CNN based methods can largely be grouped under the following different models: